JohnVinyard/zounds/doc/source/quick-start.rst

 	python ingest.py --path /path/to/my/sounds

 to process a folder full of sounds on your machine.
-If you don't have any audio files laying around, I highly recommend `Freesound.org <http://www.freesound.org>`_.
+If you don't have any audio files laying around, `Freesound.org <http://www.freesound.org>`_ is highly recommended!

 ..
 WARNING::
 	Keep in mind that Zounds can't handle mp3 files yet.
 Mp3 files will be skipped by ingest.py.